Facts & figures

 You can study anatomy and histology units into the following postgraduate degrees:

 For more information, please visit our postgraduate research page.

 In second year, your lectures have an emphasis on cellular neurophysiology; muscle; blood; respiration; the cardiovascular, renal, gastrointestinal, endocrine, reproductive, sensory and motor systems; and principles of data analysis.

 *It is recommend that students interested in gaining a neuroscience major via the NEUR pathway also take NEUR3005/NEUR3905.

 We are part of the School of Medical Sciences and have a rich tradition of research in physiology.
 Established in 1883 by Sir Thomas Anderson Stuart, we have been an integral part of the University's research and teaching activities since its early days.

 Our principal aim is to discover the origins of human diseases by exploring the fields of biology and medicine, especially as they relate to the nervous system, cardiovascular system and muscular systems.
 Basic research into the mechanisms by which these systems function is paramount.
 Such research will allow for improved methods of preventing, diagnosing and treating diseases.

 We teach in the Faculty of Science, Sydney Medical School, Sydney Dental School and Sydney Pharmacy School.

 We have made many significant contributions in the field of physiology.

 We pursue knowledge about the normal and abnormal function of the body, with laboratories organised by the general theme of their research.
-Most of our laboratories are in the Anderson Stuart Building on Camperdown campus, and are part of the Bosch Institute.
+Most of our laboratories are in the Anderson Stuart Building on Camperdown campus.